-House catches on fire after fireworks are set off inside
+House on Somerset Street catches fire after fireworks are set off inside

 Latest Weather Blog

-House catches on fire after fireworks are set off inside
+House on Somerset Street catches fire after fireworks are set off inside

 BATON ROUGE — A home caught fire on Saturday morning after the homeowner set off fireworks inside, according to the Baton Rouge Fire Department.